Sagebox/CKwargs/README.md

 ## Direct Access vs. Get() functions

-ckw::Get() is an inline shortcut function and not required -- you can turn off the optional support and refer to the value directly, such as:
+`ckw::Get()` is an inline shortcut function and not required -- you can refer to the value directly, such as:

 ```C++
 auto bBorder = keys.Border ? *keys.Border : false;